Features

 crabbox warmup --provider aws --target windows --desktop

-crabbox vnc --id crimson-crab --open
+crabbox vnc --id swift-crab --open

-crabbox screenshot --id crimson-crab --output windows.png
+crabbox screenshot --id swift-crab --output windows.png

 Bootstrap flow: